With the spread and effects of COVID-19, Liskeard Eventide Home has put into place all the safety measures recommended by

 Liskeard Eventide Home are being very vigilant and to continue to keep the residents safe from the spread of this highly

-contagious infectious disease we have implemented procedures to allow one person to visit their loved ones on an
+contagious infectious disease we have implemented procedures to allow one person to visit their loved ones within their rooms and two people within the visiting summer house.

 measures in place.